-Artillery and Armoured Fighting Vehicles preserved in Texas: Fort Hood
+Artillery, Tanks and Armoured Fighting Vehicles in Texas (Part IV), Fort Hood

 One of the aims of this website is to locate, identify and document every historical piece of artillery and all armoured fighting vehicles preserved in Texas.
 Many contributors have assisted in the hunt for these tangible pieces of our military history and the list you see here is constantly being revised as new finds are discovered and the data is updated.
 The photos have come from various contributors, but the author likes to "ground truth" the reports, so a good number of the photos are by the author unless otherwise credited.
 Any errors found here are by the author.
 It often happens that military monuments that are relatively mobile, have been moved for restoration or scrapped, sometimes they are repainted with different markings and serial numbers, or they are replaced with a different piece of kit.
 For those reasons, any additions, deletions, corrections or amendments that you may be able to add to this list of Artillery and AFVs in Texas would be most welcome and may be e-mailed to the author at email@example.com.
 The primary aim is preserve our military history and to keep the record accurate.

 Fort Hood is a U.S. military post located near Killeen, Texas.
 The post is named after Confederate General John Bell Hood.
 It is located halfway between Austin and Waco, about 60 miles (100 km) from each.
 Fort Hood is an installation of the United States Army and is the largest military base in the world (by area) with more than 215,000 acres.
 Its origin was the need for wide-open space to test and train soldiers equipped with Second World War tank destroyers.